bizz84/flutter-tips-and-tricks/tips/0073-enhance-readability-with-typdef/index.md

-# How to define type aliases in Dart
+# How to Define Type Aliases in Dart

 In Dart, you can use a "typedef" to define type aliases for your function and non-function types.

 They make your code more concise, so you can avoid repeating long type names. 👌

-Particularly useful useful for long function arguments or complex types with generics. 👍
+Typedefs are particularly useful for functions with many arguments or complex types with generics. 👍

 ![](073.0.gif)